-Only beginners trying to emulate pro bro-splits may have few short lived, limited results by such an approach, because their bodies initially react to any stimulus that is not doing nothing at all and their protein synthesis is still on the long side (more on this later).
+Only beginners trying to emulate pro-bro-splits may have few short-lived, limited results by such an approach because their bodies initially react to any stimulus that is not doing anything, and their protein synthesis is still on the long side (more on this later).

-Very soon, they’ll hit a wall and dig themselves into over training, plateauing and eventually regression, or involution.
-Thinking that they are not working out hard enough, they may even try to increase their volume, eventually falling into a self defeating cycle.
-A common scenario.
+Very soon, they’ll hit a wall and dig themselves into overtraining, plateauing, and eventually regression or involution.
+Thinking that they are not working out hard enough, they may even try to increase their volume, finally falling into a self-defeating cycle—a common scenario.

 The solution to this conundrum is by giving just about the right volume and intensity for the muscle to elicit response and growth and then repeat it again after 24/72 hours approximately.

-Once you get around this concept, then it becomes easy to train each muscle group with the correct volume and intensity and organize a training frequency for the whole body, as you will have a better understanding of these factors.
+Once you get around this concept, it becomes easy to train each muscle group with the correct volume and intensity and organize a training frequency for the whole body.
+You will have a better understanding of these factors.

 The Sun Tan Analogy – How Much Is Too Much For Each Muscle Group?

-As often is the case, mother nature provides you with the answer to any question that relates to the natural process of growth, evolution and adaptation to stimulus, you just have to observe.
+As often is the case, mother nature provides you with the answer to any question related to the natural process of growth, evolution, and adaptation to a stimulus; you have to observe.

-- Hit the beach the first day and lay on the sand for 10 hours (then get burned, peel your skin off and after 2 weeks start worse off than you were before, time to go home).
+- Hit the beach the first day and lay on the sand for 10 hours (then get burned, peel your skin off, and after two weeks start worse off than you were before, time to go home).

 - Hit the beach every day and then lay on the sand for 10/20 minutes at most for the first few days (then 30 minutes, then even 1 or 2 hours as you get nicely tanned and resilient to the rays, but no more).

 So back to the point.
-It should be clear by now that higher frequency training is the way to go for the natural trainee in order to determine how often he/she should train each muscle group and eventually the whole body.
+It should be clear by now that higher frequency training is the way to go for the natural trainee to determine how often they should train each muscle group and eventually the whole body.